 The most common types of equity are:

-• Phantom Stock is similar to SSARs, but the employee is paid in cash instead of stock.
+- Phantom Stock is similar to SSARs, but under a phantom equity agreement, the employee is paid in cash instead of stock.
 The payment is still equal to the amount which the value of the stock has increased, but the employee receives no actual stock.

-• Restricted Stock Grants are a fixed amount of shares that are given to the employee that are subject to a right of forfeiture or repurchase by the company.
+- Restricted Stock Grants are a fixed amount of shares that are given to the employee.
+Shares under a restricted stock award agreement are subject to a right of forfeiture or repurchase by the company.

-• Restricted Stock Units (RSUs) is when an employee is granted stock to be paid at a specified date in the future.
-These are also subject to forfeiture or repurchase by the company.
+- Restricted Stock Units (RSUs) is when an employee is granted stock to be paid at a specified date in the future.
+An award under a restricted stock unit agreement is also subject to forfeiture or repurchase by the company.
 RSUs are usually used by newer companies that are looking to grow.